cairis-platform/cairis/docs/install.rst

    sudo pip3 install -r test_requirements.txt

-To start the CAIRIS development server, run the cairisd.py script, i.e. from the cairis/cairis/bin directory
+To start the CAIRIS development server, set the FLASK_APP environment variable to cairis/cairis/daemon:create_app, the FLASK_ENV environment variable to development, then run:

 .. code-block:: bash

-   ./cairisd.py runserver
+   flask run --port 7071

-All logged output is sent to the console where you started cairisd.py, which is useful when it come to diagnosing any problems.
+All logged output is sent to the console where you started the development server, which is useful when it come to diagnosing any problems.
 Also, if you plan to use pytest to debug any CAIRIS server code (i.e. by adding import pytest and pytest.set_trace() before any code you want to debug), the debug prompt will appear in the console.